-Civil Society and non-party political organisations have also been left behind unless they fall into narrow definitions related to cross-border or cross-community.
+Civil Society and non-party political organisations have also been left behind unless they fall into narrow definitions related to cross-border or crosscommunity.
 The Social Democrats will engage positively with all such groups to ensure that their voice is heard in the Republic of Ireland, which has a duty as guarantor of the Good Friday Agreement.
 Such groups include service providers filling a void left by failures of government, trade unions, rights-based groups and others not currently represented.

-Brexit and the Northern Ireland Protocol has stimulated increased interest in a United Ireland, but we are still missing a roadmap for how to get there.
-New and stronger arguments must be presented to persuade a majority to vote for it and people should be able to see a solid plan for what would happen after unification.
+Brexit and the repercussions have stimulated increased interest in a united Ireland, but we are still missing a roadmap for how to get there.
+Stronger arguments must be presented to persuade a majority to vote for it and people should be able to see a solid plan for what would happen after unification.